-- CRMC is currently contracted with United Behavioral Health Services ("United") to provide screening via telemedicine, specifically in the emergency room, that helps expedite the treatment of mentally ill patients.
-United helps CRMC determine whether to treat and release the patients on-site or helps facilitate a transfer to a more appropriate level of care, if needed. - CRMC is currently working together in collaboration with Unison Health ("Unison") and the City of Douglas to provide behavioral health services, locally.
+- CRMC is currently contracted with United Behavioral Health Services (United) to provide screening via telemedicine, specifically in the emergency room, which helps expedite the treatment of mentally ill patients.
+United helps CRMC determine whether to treat and release the patients on-site or helps facilitate a transfer to a more appropriate level of care, if needed.
+The local Coffee County Board of Education is also addressing this issue and we are working closely with them in those efforts. - CRMC is currently working together in collaboration with Unison Health (Unison) and the City of Douglas to provide behavioral health services, locally.
 Unison's mission is "to create health and wellness in our communities by providing quality mental health, substance abuse, and developmental disability services."